thinkloop/memoizerific/README.md

 and the push to calculate derived data on the fly to maintain minimal state.

 ## Install
+Add to your project directly from npm:

 ```
 npm install memoizerific --save
 ```

-Or use one of the compiled distributions compatible in any environment (umd):
+Or use one of the compiled distributions compatible in any environment (UMD):

 - [memoizerific.js](https://raw.githubusercontent.com/thinkloop/memoizerific/master/memoizerific.js)
 - [memoizerific.min.js](https://raw.githubusercontent.com/thinkloop/memoizerific/master/memoizerific.min.js) (minified)